Easy Homemade Recipes

 Gelato is lighter in texture than ice cream.
 And because it doesn’t use cream, it will obviously have less fat.

-torrone icecream in a bowl
+torrone ice cream in a loaf pan

 If you are reading this section, you have probably made ice cream before and been disappointed because the ice cream is so hard you can’t scoop it out.